hotandfresh/taskmaster/README.md

 # Taskmaster

 ## Overview
 This is a backend application that displays tasks, its id, title, description, and status.
-The application utilizes a noSQL db and is hosted on with AWS elastic beanstalk.
+The application utilizes a Dynamo db and is hosted on with AWS elastic beanstalk.

 ## How to Run The Application Locally